Dubidu1212/Chatbot/README.md

 9. Make sure that all people who are online want to play (might be changed in the future)
 10. Write "start" in the main chat.
 11. Enjoy :D
+If there are any problems pleas let us know so we can fix them
 # Credits
 This project was realised during the "fascinating informatics week" of schweizer jugend-forscht.
-The creator are Gian-Andrea Cantinello and Raphael Zumbrunn Feel free to develop the project further but please add the credits.
+The creators are Gian-Andrea Cantinello and Raphael Zumbrunn Feel free to develop the project further but please add the credits.